green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/carbon-intensity-elephant-machine.md

 <protocol>://<host>:<port>/carbon-intensity/history
 ```

-with the configured `region`, the start/end times of the run, the `provider` filter, and
+with the configured `region`, the start/end times of the run and the `provider` filter.
-`update=true` so that Elephant re-fetches stale data from its upstream sources before responding.
 The response is a list of `{time, carbon_intensity, provider}` entries which are sorted, rounded
 to integer values and expanded to the configured `sampling_rate`.